-There is plenty to do around Mahone Bay and the South Shore of Nova Scotia.
-The colourful, charming seaside towns of Mahone Bay, Chester and Lunenburg - a UNESCO World Heritage Site are all just a quick drive away, each has their own distinct character and fascinating history to share.
+There is lots to explore from our peaceful country spot close to Mahone Bay Nova Scotia.
+The colourful, charming historic seaside towns of Mahone Bay, Chester and Lunenburg, a UNESCO World Heritage Site, are all just a quick drive away, each has their own distinct character and fascinating history to share.

 You can access the beautiful Dynamite Trail through a trail behind the barn of the lodge.
 Enjoy the complimentary guest bikes to bike 9km to Mahone Bay along bays and lakes.

 Voted as one of the best small towns in Canada.
-Mahone Bay is a tranquil destination and very walkable with spectacular views of the scenic harbour.
+Mahone Bay is a peaceful destination and very walkable with spectacular views of the scenic harbour.
 You’ll find vibrantly painted Victorian homes, charming restaurants, cafes and shops, colourful heritage gardens, and our world-famous three churches, which sit at the water’s edge and form the iconic backdrop for one of Canada’s most picturesque towns.

 Fishing on a beautiful lake or river is sure to be a highlight of your trip.
 You will be fully guided and in excellent hands with Peter Lavender - a licensed and insured local fishing expert.
 Your guide will tailor the trip to suit your needs, whether you are a hardcore tournament angler, novice, family or group of friends.
 While fishing, you’ll experience maritime nature at its best, with the sights and sounds of local flora and fauna surrounding you.
 Rates are very reasonable.